 Habitat - Swamps, bottomland forests, bases of bluffs, streambanks, ditches, railroads, roadsides.

 Origin - Native to North America.

 Other info. - This is an uncommon species in Missouri.
-In appearance it is reminiscent of a tall, gangly ageratum with pale pinkish florets and catnip-like leaves.
+In appearance it is reminiscent of a gangly ageratum with pinkish florets and catnip-like leaves.
 The plant is indeed most closely related to ageratums such as Conoclinium coelestinum.
 It is found in the far southern regions of the state, primarily in the Mississippi Lowlands division.
 Beyond Missouri it occurs in scattered locations across the southeastern continental U.S.